-where packagename is the name of the Linux Database Server Manager RPM package, for example gbdbm-25.0-6.i386.rpm.
+rpm -ivh packagename where packagename is the name of the Linux Database Server Manager RPM package, for example qbdbm-30.0-6.i386.rpm.

-In Linux Database Server Manager 15.0, the qbmonitord service is named qbdbfilemon.
-To run both Linux Database Server Manager 15.0 and 7.0 at the same time, both the qbdbfilemon service and the qbmonitord service must be running.
+In Linux Database Server Manager 20.0, the qbmonitord service is named qbdbfilemon.
+To run both Linux Database Server Manager 20.0 and 7.0 at the same time, both the qbdbfilemon service and the qbmonitord service must be running.
 The qbdbfilemon service is started automatically after installation and at system startup but the qbmonitord service is not.
 You must start the qbmonitord service manually.

-The Linux Database Server Manager 15.0 installation process copies your existing Release 7.0 qbmonitord.conf file to the new location (/opt/qb/util) and renames the qbmonitord.conf file in the /opt/qbes7/util directory with the .save extension (qbmonitord.conf.save).
-The /opt/qb/util/qbmonitord.conf file is used by both Linux Database Server Manager 7.0 and 15.0.
+The Linux Database Server Manager 20.0 installation process copies your existing Release 7.0 qbmonitord.conf file to the new location (/opt/ qb/util) and renames the qbmonitord.conf file in the /opt/qbes7/ util directory with the .save extension (qbmonitord.conf.save).
+The /opt/qb/util/qbmonitord.conf file is used by both Linux Database Server Manager 7.0 and 20.0.

-Why can't users access the QuickBooks company files?
+Why can'tusers access the QuickBooks company files?